EVENTS ON PUBLIC PROPERTY

 - A temporary event or promotion, including a block party, that uses a barricade, booth, table, rack, structure or cart or other display equipment

-- An event at a city park to which the public is invited or admission is charged
+- An event on public property to which the public is invited or admission is charged

 - Any event utilizing amplified sound due to its potential for impact on the surrounding neighbors